Alessiorloreti/alessiorloreti.com/_posts/2016-07-16-Midtown-Exploring.markdown

 Lenses - Sony 16-50mm f/3.5-5.6 | Rokinon 12mm f/2.0 | Sony 18-105mm f/4

-My first stop was the In-N-Out on the northside of LAX.
-There is a park across the street where I have wanted to photograph planes coming in to land for awhile.
+My buddy Jon texted me Friday afternoon to see if I was down to go out that night and take photos.
+I had been itching to get out and get some good shots of Midtown, so I texted him back and we made a plan for that night.

+Our first stop was Colony Square on Peachtree Street between 14th & 15th streets.
+Within the last year the owners have put a lot of money into the development, so we walked around checking out the new additions.
+I had seen a cool spiral staircase there before, so we went and checked it out.

 ![Lambo](https://c2.staticflickr.com/8/7584/28352461975_f3d2feb601_b.jpg){:class="blog-picture"}
 f/6.3 | 1/100 | ISO 100

-The planes were arriving about every 5 mins, but I mostly held out to shoot the larger ones.
+Then we headed inside to check out the mall level and came across this awesome atrium with multiple levels of escalators.

 ![Lambo](https://c1.staticflickr.com/9/8744/28249098572_007ef26bed_b.jpg){:class="blog-picture"}
 f/3.5 | 1/60 | ISO 1250

-Next stop was my hotel to drop off my bags, recharge my phone, and Uber to the beach for sunset.

-I arrived at Manhattan Beach Pier around 7:30pm, with about an hour left of sun light remaining.
-Golden hour was full on and I was cruising up and down the Strand on my Penny Board snapping away.
+Next stop was a parking garage about a block away.
+We got to the top floor with about 20 minutes before the sun was about to set.
+The parking garage offered some cool unobstructed views of the surrounding skyscrapers.

 ![Lambo](https://c1.staticflickr.com/9/8849/28249095492_79b42110fa_c.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100

-As the sun was just about to drop below the horizon, I walked down to the water by the pier to get some sunburst shots and try to get the reflection of the sun off the water.
+Once the sun went down we walked around the area, eventually ending up at the Midtown Arts Center MARTA station.
+We only hung around for about 15 minutes because it was so hot down there, but we both managed to get some interesting shots of the arriving and departing trains.

 ![Lambo](https://c1.staticflickr.com/9/8604/27736847743_fc3846fff8_b.jpg){:class="blog-picture"}
 f/4 | 1/5 | ISO 100